Pramod-Devireddy/freedns/README.md

 ### Contributing

-We welcome contributions!
+Contributions are welcomed!
 If you'd like to add new domains or update existing ones, please follow these steps:

 1. **Fork the Repository**: Create a fork of the repository on GitHub.
 2. **Create a Branch**: Create a new branch for your changes.